 As mentioned in the related post, it's best to stay away from the term "structured water" when casually discussing such a topic.
-Alkaline water is simply water that has been infused with minerals or naturally carries minerals that buffer its chemical interactions, making giving it a high level of pH.
+Alkaline water is simply water that has been infused with minerals or naturally carries minerals that buffer its chemical interactions, giving it a higher pH.
 This does not necessarily mean the actual molecules of alkaline water are re-arranged or carry a higher energy.

 4. All water is the same.

 Simple reply is "no." As Steven has mentioned in past podcasts and interviews, water varies from pH to chemical compounds to hexagonal structure.
 This is where the magic behind DIVINIA Water comes in.
-Our proprietary purification technology aligns the directional spin of the water molecule, making it fundamentally more energetic than what you would drink from the tap, or, even another bottled water.
+Our proprietary purification technology aligns the directional spin of the water molecule, making it fundamentally more energetic than what you would drink from the tap or other bottled waters.
 This is what helps make DIVINIA so much more hydrating than deionized water, per the 2017 study conducted on human participants in India with Amity University.

 3. Drinking out of plastic containers is not harmful.